Compare other products

 How to compare student bank accounts

-Consider the following features when you're choosing the right student bank account for you.
+Look for the following features when you're choosing the right bank account as a student.

 Look for an account with no monthly account keeping fee.
 Or, if there is an account keeping fee, sometimes this will be waived for students.

 You can use most Australian debit cards to withdraw cash at a big 4 bank ATM (Westpac, ANZ, NAB or CommBank) without being charged a fee by the ATM operator.
 However, check what the ATM fee is when you use an ATM outside of these.
-If you use ATMs a lot, it's probably best to look for an account that rebates all ATM fees.
+If you use ATMs a lot, it's probably best to look for an account that rebates all ATM fees or has a large ATM network of its own to use.

-If you travel often or regularly shop online from international retailers, choosing an account with no international transaction fees will save you a lot of money.
+If you travel often (this could be the case if you're na international student) or you regularly shop online from international retailers, choosing an account with no international transaction fees will save you a lot of money.
 These fees can be as much as 3% or 4% of the transaction value, every time.
 So it's worth looking for an account that doesn't charge these.

 Savings interest rate